 Flat roofs and monopitch (lean-to) roofs are considered acceptable in most circumstances for single storey rear extensions.
 Where a pitched roof is proposed, the ridge height should normally be lower than the cill of the first floor windows.
-To protect the privacy of adjoining owners, flat roofs should not normally be used as terraces or balconies.
+Flat roofs should not normally be used as terraces or balconies without design measures to protect the privacy of adjoining owners.